matttgregg/advent2020/README.md

 third off that.
 Still not hitting problems where performance is a critical bottle neck.

 * Everyone seems in agreement that the difficulty curve is slowly rising, so looking forward to an interesting week ahead.

+# Day 9

+A nice problem here, in some ways felt like an extension of the ideas introduced in day 1 (find pairs that sum to a target), and ratcheted it up enough that efficient solutions are worthwhile.

+Ended up using a hash set look up for totals again, and otherwise rolling window/pointer approaches.
+With my crude timings this looks to be one of the most efficient days (~300us on my laptop).

+* After completing and looking at other peoples solutions, I notice there's often a trade off between efficiency and expressivity.
+Some (in several different languages) express the problem well trading off some performance.
+My solution errs a little more on efficiency.
+As always, best solutions are going to depend on context.

+* Feels like we didn't really get to the bottom of hacking the flight computer and XMAS code today.
+Wouldn't be surprised to see more tomorrow.

+* Who's instinct, on first getting onto the plane, is to hack into the flight computer?
+I'm a little creeped out that we didn't even have a slight motivation for doing this. :)